-CPRIT projects that up to eight employees will be eligible to retire by the end of 2021.
+Approximately 31 percent of CPRIT employees is currently eligible or will become eligible to retire by the end of 2023 and 11 percent are return to work retires.
 The agency recognizes that the potential loss of employees due to retirement may be an issue.
-Loss of expertise along with normal attrition is possible; therefore, CPRIT strives to ensure that business knowledge and organizational expertise is not lost and redundancy exists.
+Loss of expertise along with normal attrition is possible; therefore, CPRIT strives to ensure that business knowledge and organizational expertise is not lost, and redundancy exists.